 The Dhyana Centre exists as a community service in the heart of London for the sole purpose of teaching meditation and encouraging its practice as a spiritual discipline.
-The Centre, an independent branch of the Theosophical Society in England, adopts an eclectic and non-sectarian approach that combines both Eastern and Western contemplative techniques.
-The emphasis is on introductory courses, open to all without restriction or financial charge, but the Centre aims to cater for all levels of meditative experience by offering a progression of classes and groups.
+The Centre, an independent branch of the Theosophical Society in England and Wales, adopts an eclectic approach that combines both Eastern and Western contemplative techniques.

 The Centre’s motto is “Live to Learn to Love”, which clearly expresses life’s greatest lesson and the route that we must all take to reach our Divine goal.
 Whatever spiritual path or means we may choose to employ, it is only by and in love that human potential can manifest its highest expression.
 At its deepest level, meditation is the ultimate act of love – a total surrender of the individual self.

 |Tuesdays, Fridays & Sundays